 Master’s in School Counseling Online from the University of Denver

-With no GRE required, earn your Master’s in School Counseling online in as few as 24 months from the University of Denver.
-Gain valuable skills through a curriculum centered on social justice and designed to adhere to the standards set by CACREP.
+Advocate for P-12 students and become an agent of change in your community.
+With no GRE required, earn your Master in School Counseling online in as few as 24 months from the University of Denver.
+Gain valuable skills through a CACREP accredited curriculum centered on social justice.

 In order to qualify for Colorado LPC licensure, the master’s or doctoral level study must be obtained from a regionally accredited institution of higher learning and include two or more graduate semester hours in each of the following content areas: